access-ci-org/access-oauth-mapfile/docs/README.md

 Edit etc/access-oauth-mapfile-config.json and set:

     "XA-AGENT": "spacct",
-    "XA-RESOURCE": "<ACDB resource name> or <other fully qualified API client hostname>", "MAP-RESOURCE": "<ACDB resource name>",
-    "XA-API-KEY": "<your API-KEY>"
+    "XA-RESOURCE": "<ACDB Info ResourceID> or <other fully qualified hostname from above>", "MAP-RESOURCE": "<ACDB Info ResourceID or xsede.org equivalent>", "XA-API-KEY": "<your API-KEY>"

-Where "XA-RESOURCE" identifies the Client ID (ACDB Resource Name above) that is retrieving the mappings, and "MAP-RESOURCE" is which ACCESS resource mappings you are retrieving.
-On a production resource both of these are normally the same, but in a testing or other situation a testing server / XA-RESOURCE may be accessing mappings for a production MAP-RESOURCE.
+Where "XA-RESOURCE" identifies the API Client ID described above, and "MAP-RESOURCE" is which ACCESS resource you want mappings for.
+For "MAP-RESOURCE" first try the ACDB Info ResourceID, which only works for a small subset of current ACCESS resources.
+If that doesn't retreieve mapping, try replacing the 'access-ci.org' suffix in the ID with 'xsede.org'.

-The API-KEY may be from a previous access-oauth-mapfile configuration or a new one from the previous step.

-Set the permissions for the config for read-only by root to keep the API-KEY private:
+NOTE: using 'xsede.org' in the "MAP-RESOURCE" has nothing to do with whether the resources was part of XSEDE, it is due to some technical debt with how the ACCESS database identifies resources.

+Keep the API-KEY private by only allowing the owner to view it, this should be root if you installed by RPM, or the account you insalled the TAR with:

     $ chmod 0600 etc/access-oauth-mapfile-config.json